techidaily/site-ios-unlock/source/_posts/in-2024-how-to-unlock-disabled-iphone-13ipad-without-computer-by-drfone-ios.md

 ![iphone lock screen with notifications-turn off show on lock screen](https://images.wondershare.com/drfone/article/2017/09/15063939415632.jpg)

-Besides that, there are a few other options as well that you can either enable or disable to customize your lock screen notifications iPhone.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Besides that, there are a few other options as well that you can either enable or disable to customize your lock screen notifications iPhone.

 ## Part 3: How to turn off notification view on iPhone lock screen?